-This kedgeree is the family’s favourite out of all the dishes we made from the leftovers.
+This kedgeree recipe is the family’s favourite out of all the dishes we make from leftovers.
 The mild curry powder adds a sweet note to the meal.
 This is a one pot wonder, with very little washing up and plenty of smiling faces.
 You will not need to buy any extra ingredients from the recipe booklet to make this meal as you can cobble it together from the leftovers.

-Serves 4 Adults
+Serves 4 adults

 - 2 large eggs

 - Softboil 2 large eggs by placing them in a pot of cold water and bringing the pot to the boil.
 Once the water is boiling, remove from the heat after 3 minutes.
 Plunge the eggs into cold water and leave to 1 side.

 - Take a large saucepan/frying pan on a medium heat and melt the butter in the olive oil.
 Add the onions and gently fry.
 Turn them every now and again with a wooden spoon.
 You want them to caramelise so this will take about 15-20 minutes.
 Once the onions have turned golden brown, add the curry powder and toss in the oil then pour the rice into the dry pan.
 Toast the rice for 3 minutes, then pour in the hot chicken stock and stir until simmering, turn to a low heat.
 Do not cover the pan.